 Take a sterilized grain bag and inject 2.5ml of culture syringe through the injection port.
 Do this in a very clean location.
 It is important to create a very clean environment for this as the process is highly delicate.
 It's best to sterilize your hands, the inoculation surface, the injection bag and the syringe needle.
 Rubbing alcohol will work for sterilization.
 Wear your pair of latex gloves throughout the process.
 Examine to ensure there are no micro-cracks in the bag.

 Let your sterilized grain bag become colonized in a cool location.
 It shouldn’t be under direct sunlight.
 The temperature should not drop below 55⁰F and it shouldn’t rise above 85⁰F.
 The warmer it is within this range the faster growth will be.
 After a few days you’ll start to see white mycelium growing on the grain.
 The white mycelium will shoot outward from the injection point.
 Let it grow to about 75%, then break up the colonized grain without opening the bag.
 Mix the colonized grain into the grain that hasn’t been colonized.
 This will hasten the colonization process.

 Once your bag is full of white mycelium, the mushroom spawn is ready for usage.
 This could take a few weeks to a few months depending on the species of culture used.

 Second Step: Buy or Make Your Bulk Substrate

 The contents of your bulk substrate depend on the type of mushroom that you want to grow in your tub.
 If you want to grow manure-loving mushroom, this step is for you.
-But if you want to grow hardwood-loving mushroom species, you can get wood chips from hardwood trees like the maple wood, ash, rosewood and oak trees.

 You can buy ready made manure substrate that has already been cooked and sterilized.
 With ready made manure substrate, you do not need to gather ingredients and spend time mixing them together.